SleekDB/docs/2.3/query-builder.md

 ### Parameters

 1. # $criteria
-   One or multiple where conditions
+   One or multiple where conditions.<br/>
+   The criteria can be nested as much as needed.

 - [$fieldName, $condition, $value]
 - [ [$fieldName, $condition, $value], [$fieldName, $condition, $value], ... ]